-All students should review and comply with TASP policies on page 38.
+All students should review and comply with TSI policies. (see Texas Success Intiative)

-The college requires that the international applicant
+The college requires that the international applicant:

-- (a) Be a high school graduate or equivalent. - (b) Provide the college with official transcripts of grades from schools and colleges previously attended. - (c) Have a "C" average or above on previous school work. - (d) Provide official TOEFL paper score of 450 or computer score of 133. - (e) Pay an \$80 application fee. - (f) Enroll in the appropriate courses as determined by the TASP Test scores or alternative placement test.
-International students will be required to enroll in and successfully complete some or all of the following courses: Developmental English, math, reading, and Psychology 1100. - (g) Provide proof of financial support.
+- (a) Submit a completed International Student Application - (b) Be a high school graduate or equivalent. - (c) Provide the college with official transcripts of grades from schools and colleges previously attended. - (d) Have a "C" average or above on previous school work. - (e) Provide official TOEFL paper score of 450 or computer score of 132. - (f) Pay an \$80 U.S. application fee. (non-refundable) - (g) Enroll in the appropriate courses as determined by TSI requirements. - (h) Provide proof of financial support.